brglng/libtoml/README.md

 # libtoml
-Very tiny TOML parser and encoder in C. C99 is required.
+Very tiny [TOML](https://github.com/toml-lang/toml) parser and encoder in C.

 # Installation
 Just put `toml.h` and `toml.c` into your project.

+To compiler this library, compiler with C99 support is required.

 # TODO